stevensikorski/stevensikorski/README.md

 ## 👋 &nbsp;About Me

-🏫 &nbsp; I'm currently a sophmore at Hunter College. \
+🏫 &nbsp; I'm currently a junior at Hunter College. \
 🎓 &nbsp; I'm majoring in Computer Science with a minor in Mathematics. \
 💻 &nbsp; I'm a full-stack developer aspiring future ambitions. \
 🏢 &nbsp; I'm looking for software engineering internships. \